gnfrazier/gnfrazier.github.io/_posts/2018-3-31-i3-window-manager.md

 ### What is i3?

-In short, it brings mac like window tiling powers to your linux (an now through WSL Windows) machine.
+In short, it brings mac like window tiling powers to your linux (and now through WSL Windows) machine.
 All manipulated by hotkeys, switch from window to window, workspace to workspace.
 Resize, move and change windows, open/close mostly anything you can think of to keep your hands on the keyboard and off the mouse.

 ### Learning i3